raspberrypilearning/flatgame/en/step_1.md

 Flatgames are a cross between a game and a zine.
 You are a tiny character that moves around larger than life cut-outs and collages of drawing.
 They are purposfully quick and messy so that you can focus on getting creative!

-Part of the "this is our club" projects.

 Test out a flatgame here:
 <div class="scratch-preview">
  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/1196985085/embed?autostart=false" frameborder="0"></iframe>
 </div>